AlexandrovLab/SigProfilerMatrixGenerator/README.md

 **CONTACT INFORMATION**

 Please address any queries or bug reports to Erik Bergstrom at ebergstr@eng.ucsd.edu.
 Please address any queries or bug reports related to CNV's or SV's to Azhar Khandekar at akhandek@eng.ucsd.edu.
+Additional support can be provided by Mark Barnes at mdbarnes@health.ucsd.edu.